MilesZhao/CubicGAN/README.md

 ## Training data used in our work

-In file [oqmd-dat.csv](https://github.com/MilesZhao/CubicGAN/blob/main/data/oqmd-dat.csv), we show the IDs and other information of materials in OQMD.
+In file [oqmd-dat.csv](https://github.com/MilesZhao/CubicGAN/blob/main/data/oqmd-dat.csv), we show the IDs and other information of ternary materials in OQMD.

 |Total|Fm-3m|F-43m|Pm-3m|unique formula|
 | :--- | :---: | :---: | :---: | :---: |